 Just like there is a variety of licensing costs and options, implementation may vary too.
 There is no ‘one’ implementation approach but here are a few options:

-Typically there are two options:
+Typically, there are two options:

-2. Vendor-Led Implementation & Training – this is where the vendor leads you through the implementation and configuration process (with the vendor doing the configurations in the system).
+2. Vendor-Led Implementation & Training – This is where the vendor leads you through the implementation and configuration process (with the vendor doing the configurations in the system).
 There is typically a deeper discovery process and, if the implementer is skilled, they will help you work through any challenges you may have with transitioning from the ‘current way of doing things’ to the ‘new way of doing things’ to ensure you leverage all available features and functionality.
-This is typically more expensive as vendor involvement is extensive but it can help decrease your risk.
+This is typically more expensive as vendor involvement is extensive, but it can help decrease your risk.

 But, depending on the vendor, an altogether different approach may apply.
 Just ask!

-It’s important to ask your technology vendor what in-house resources are required to facilitate a successful implementation process.
+Ask the technology vendor what in-house resources are required to facilitate a successful implementation process.

 1. Signed Contract